sahithig1/capstone_greenhouse_emissions/README.md

 - Data preprocessing
 		.Unnecessary columns (like country)are dropped from the retrieved data.

 	  .
-Address the skew by cuberrot transformer on positively skewd values .
-Address the skew by cuberrot transformer on negetively skewed values .
-Remove null values
+Address the skew by cuberrot transformer on positively skewd values.
+          .
+Address the skew by cuberrot transformer on negetively skewed values.
+          .
+Remove null values.
+	  .
+After adressing the skew the data set contains 3684 rows and 12 columns.

 - How are you training your model?
 - training and testing sets
     .
 The training and testing data are split in 70:30 ratio.
     .
 Emissions per capita is considered as target variable out of three Dependent variables.
     .
 The rest are considered as independent variables.

 - Feature Engineering
 		•	The model tests the hypothesis whether CO2 emissions depend on  energy use, population metrics, GDP, cereal yield, etc.  available in the dataset and can be predicted from these.
   		.
 The dataset has three dependent variables that predict emissions.
 		.
-Upon plotting correlation matrix, emissions_per_capita is chose as label as this is correlated to many independent variables.
+Upon plotting the feature importance emissions_per_capita is highly impacted by energy use per capita.
     ![Screenshot 2023-01-19 at 9 11 13 PM](https://user-images.githubusercontent.com/55648656/213609840-1032e043-6276-4b71-849a-39c9ab8f0ea9.png)
-   .Emissions per capita is highly impacted by enery use per capita.

 - Explanation of model choice, including limitations and benefits